peterrosenthal/ctd-game-audio/project-2/README.md

 Another big challenge I had to overcome this week was the act of finding out where in the world click events were happening.
 With no built in physics engine, I had a couple of options, adding invisible objects to the world and using the built in THREE.js raycasting support, or do some good old vector math and trigonometry.
 I'm like 99% sure the latter would be more performant, so despite the extra challenge, that's the option I went with.

 I wanted to have a cylinder coming out of the ground at the location of the click, but I didn't end up having enough time to finish implementing that this week as I have a lot of other projects going on at the same time too.
-So so far I have just a basic test cube moving around to the location of the click.
+So I have just a basic test cube so far, moving around to the location of the click.
 The screenshot following screenshot shows how the game looks at this stage:

 ![A screenshot of the game at the Week 2 stage, shows a cube in the center and a pause menu with instructions](process/week-2-screenshot.png)